Vino-Developer/chatbot_project/README.md

   a) Vinoth Kumar R : Functionality and login and sign up Page using Json-server
   b) Ramya sri      : Ui designing , flow of structure and functinality
-  c) Khusboo Kumari : Ui designing , flow of structure.
+  c) Khusboo Kumari : Ui designing , flow of structure and functinality
   d) Saravanan S    : Functionality and login and sign up Page using Json-server